ivan-ngchakming/Intelligent-Know-Your-Customer/server/api/README.md

     For example, `server/api/foo.py`

-2. Create new PyQt Widget using the following template
+2. Create new PyQt QObject using the following template

     Rename Foo to the API group's name and foo to the API's name accordingly.

     ```py
     import json

-    from PyQt5.QtCore import pyqtSlot
+    from PyQt5.QtCore import pyqtSlot, QObject
-    from PyQt5.QtWidgets import QWidget

-    class Foo(QWidget):
+    class Foo(QObject):
         def __init__(self, parent=None):
             super().__init__(parent)